 Overview of app transfer

-You transfer an app when you’ve sold the app to another developer or you want to move it to another App Store Connect account or organization.
+You’ll need to transfer the ownership of an app when you’ve sold the app to another developer or you want to move it to another App Store Connect account or organization.

 Because an app is removed from your account after an app transfer, you should back up all information about the app before you transfer it.

-The Account Holder in the recipient organization accepts the app transfer.
-Visit Accept an app transfer.
+The receiving Account Holder accepts the app transfer.
+Learn more.

 Apps using auto-renewable subscriptions